My name is Takeshi. I am the founder of Lifecycle. We help startups succeed with better product development, and marketing.

-I coach Lean and Agile because they are very effective approaches to de-risking marketing.
+I coach Lean and Agile (and Design Thinking etc.) because for de-risking marketing, experimentation and iteration is most effective.
 Lean and Agile promote marketing as an all-organization effort, helping the marketing team lead coordinated continuous experimentation among the product development and marketing teams, eventually leading to nailing product market fit.

 Adopting Lean and Agile do not come easily though, as it goes against many of our ingrained behaviors.
 As outlined next, the marketing team lead also needs to function as a change agent for installing a new organizational culture.

 I see the following three traits repeatedly surface across organizations as obstacles against marketing success.
 They are all rooted in our innate human behavior and social conditioning, telling us how challenging it would be to introduce alternate good marketing “habits”.